kanineKlansLabs/mvp_docs/docs/milestone_1.md

 #### **1. `/api/account/create`**

 - **Method:** POST
-- **Description:** Authenticates users and creates a new account if one does not exist.
+- **Description:** Creates a new account if one does not exist.
 A new diamante account is createad from random key pair if the given email does not exist in the database.
 The account is funded with 500 testnet diam tokens and 100 `kkToken`.
 Every new user is rewarded with kkToken as a early bird.
 Returns the user object from database if the user already exist for the corresponding email.
 User interacts with the game client.
 Game client interacts with diamante blockchain server.
 - **Request Body:** No request body.
 - **Response:**
   ```json